 - Missing page title tags, meta descriptions, and image alt tags

-- Indexing and crawling issues
+- URL indexing and crawling issues

 - UX issues

-- Page speed issues
+- Page speed and mobile performance issues

 - Insufficient content